Vergence (geology): Understanding vergence in folds

-Uses in Geology
+Uses in geology

-One of the main applications of vergence in geology is the tool it provides geologists to describe the geometries of folds on a small-scale.
-Vergence, as well as the application of the facing of a fold, can assist geologists in classifying a fold in terms of its style (antiform or synform), as well as classifying it as a anticline or syncline, which holds stratigraphic significance.
+One of the main applications of vergence in geology is the tool it provides geologists to describe the geometries of folds on a small scale.
+Vergence, as well as the application of the facing of a fold, can assist geologists in classifying a fold in terms of its style (antiform or synform), as well as classifying it as an anticline or syncline, which holds stratigraphic significance.
 One of the most important uses of vergence is that it gives geologists a sense of the geometric property of symmetry in folds.
 In the case of asymmetric folds, vergence can be observed and recorded in structures known as fold pairs.
 Fold pairs help illustrate the angular relationship of the bedding and cleavage of the fold.
 They can be 'S-shaped', in which they are termed sinistral, or they can be 'Z-shaped', in which they are known as dextral.
-The conventional use of the terms sinistral and dextral are used to describe vergence when the vantage point of observation is from above, or the observer is looking down on the fold.
+The conventional use of terms sinistral and dextral are used to describe vergence when the vantage point of observation is from above, or the observer is looking down on the fold.

 Vergence, similarly to fold pairs, is sometimes classified as sinistral or dextral.
-This is because of the relationship between vergence and rotation, as in its definition, vergence is used to determine the direction of rotation of the upper-component of a fold.
+This is because of the relationship between vergence and rotation, as in its definition, vergence is used to determine the direction of rotation of the upper component of a fold.
 Vergence can be classified as dextral, when there is apparent clockwise rotation, or sinistral, when there is apparent anticlockwise rotation.
-Although there is a shared relationship in description of both vergence and fold pairs, they are independent of each other, as vergence is defined as a direction, and not a shape.
-In fact, the use of vergence in describing the asymmetry of a fold is more useful than simply describing the asymmetry as either S-shaped (sinistral) or Z-shaped (dextral), because vergence is independent of fold plunge variations.
+Although there is a shared relationship in the description of both vergence and fold pairs, they are independent of each other, as vergence is defined as a direction and not a shape.
+The use of vergence in describing the asymmetry of a fold is more useful than simply describing the asymmetry as either S-shaped (sinistral) or Z-shaped (dextral) because vergence is independent of fold plunge variations.
 Fold plunge variations are relatively common in folds, and based on these variations, two folds with similar asymmetry can be classified differently in terms of the shape being sinistral or dextral based on their fold plunge.
 This can result in inaccuracies in determining the geometries of folds, and therefore affect the mapping of larger areas.
-Overall, vergence can be very useful in the analysis of a fold pair, as the vergence can give a better understanding to the geometry of the fold pair, as well as be used to make determinations on the geometry of the larger area surrounding the fold.
+Overall, vergence can be very useful in the analysis of a folded pair, as the vergence can give a better understanding of the geometry of the folded pair, as well as be used to make determinations on the geometry of the larger area surrounding the fold.
 The vergence of a fold can help a geologist determine several characteristics of folding on a larger scale, including the style, position, and geometry of the folding.